shearwavesplitter/MFASTR/ReadMe.md

 ### MFASTR: An R package to make automatic shear wave splitting measurements

 This package is based on the MFAST (Multiple Filter Automatic Splitting Technique) codes.
 It executes the same fortran executables as the original codes but within an R framework.
+As of version 1.4 MFASTR defaults to using zerophase filters and not downsampling waveforms.

 The original codes can be found [here](http://mfast-package.geo.vuw.ac.nz/) are the the property of the authors therein.
 If you are not familiar with the original codes then review them and their documentation.